AXES-SDSS: comparison of SDSS galaxy groups with all-sky X-ray extended sources: Catalogs

 \section{Catalogs}

 In this work, we have cleaned the membership of optical groups, recomputed the velocity dispersion, and obtained a uniformly defined optical luminosity.
 For the groups detected in X-rays we have computed the X-ray luminosity.
 To make the paper's results reproducible, we release all catalogues used in this work, defining the newly obtained properties of the groups.
+The catalogues described in Tables C.1--4 are only available in electronic form at the CDS via anonymous ftp to cdsarc.u-strasbg.fr (130.79.128.5) or via http://cdsweb.u-strasbg.fr/cgi-bin/qcat?J/A+A/ .

 The properties of optical groups are catalogued in Table~\ref{tab:catalogue_columns} with units, a short description, and an example of the data formatting.
 The columns of the catalogue provide (1) FoF group ID from \citet{Tempel2017}, (2) and (3) the right ascension and declination for the epoch J2000 in degrees from \citet{Tempel2017}, (4) total number of members in the clean catalogue, (5) the median value of cleaned cluster members, (6) the velocity dispersion calculated using the gapper estimate (GAP) in units of km s$^{-1}$, (7) the velocity dispersion computed using MAD in units of km s$^{-1}$, (8) virial radius in units of kpc, (9) $r$-band luminosity applying $M_{\rm r}<-19.5$ limit, only for $z<0.06$ groups, -99 otherwise.